rooz2121/QikeChatbot/README.md

-# ZA AI Chatbot
+# Quike Chatbot

 A beautiful, responsive chatbot interface with a dark-themed aesthetic similar to Grok AI, featuring personality-driven responses.

 ## Features

-- Stylish landing page with "Chat with ZA" button
+- Stylish landing page with "Chat with Quike" button
 - Smooth transition animations between screens
 - Elegant card-based design with gradient accents
 - Responsive layout that works on all devices